ARM-software/arm-trusted-firmware/docs/interrupt-framework-design.md

 then the SP should pass this information to the SPD service at runtime during its initialisation phase.

-As mentioned earlier, it is assumed that the FIQ signal is used to generate Secure-EL1 interrupts and the IRQ signal is used to generate non-secure interrupts in either security state.
+As mentioned earlier, a ARM GICv2 system is considered and it is assumed that the FIQ signal is used to generate Secure-EL1 interrupts and the IRQ signal is used to generate non-secure interrupts in either security state.

 ##### 2.2.3.1 Secure payload IHF design w.r.t secure-EL1 interrupts
 1.  __CSS=0, TEL3=0__.
 If `PSTATE.F=0`, Secure-EL1 interrupts will be
-    trigerred at one of the Secure-EL1 FIQ exception vectors.
+    triggered at one of the Secure-EL1 FIQ exception vectors.
 The Secure-EL1 IHF should implement support for handling FIQ interrupts asynchronously.

     If `PSTATE.F=1` then Secure-EL1 interrupts will be handled as per the synchronous interrupt handling model.
-The SP could implement this scenario by exporting a seperate entrypoint for Secure-EL1 interrupts to the SPD service during the registration phase.
+The SP could implement this scenario by exporting a separate entrypoint for Secure-EL1 interrupts to the SPD service during the registration phase.
 The SPD service would also need to know the state of the system, general purpose and the `PSTATE` registers in which it should arrange to return execution to the SP.
 The SP should